-Grouper are fish of any of a number of genera in the subfamily Epinephelinae of the family Serranidae, in the order Perciformes.
+Grouper are fish of any of several genera in the subfamily Epinephelinae of the family Serranidae, in the order Perciformes.

 I run the newest and nicest charter boat in Naples!
 All rates are for up to 4 adults.
-All licenses and permits provided for Snook and Tarpon as well as all bait, tackle, bottled water and ice.
+All licenses and permits are provided for Grouper and all bait, tackle, bottled water, and ice.
 Your catch will also be filleted and bagged to enjoy later.
 Call me at: +1 239-280-6246